avi-raj/Coursera-Getting-and-Cleaning-Data-Peer_Assessment/CodeBook.md

 X_test.txt, y_test.txt and subject_test.txt are read from the "./data/test" folder and stored  testData, testLabel and testSubject variables respectively.

-trainingData and testData are bound to create mergedData; trainingLabel and testLabel were bound to create mergedLabel ; trainingSubject and testSubject bound to create mergedSubject (rbind with first parameter always being the training data)
+trainingData and testData are bound to create mergedData; trainingLabel and testLabel rre bound to create mergedLabel ; trainingSubject and testSubject arebound to create mergedSubject

 ### Step 2: Extracts only the measurements on the mean and standard deviation for each measurement.

+The variable, features is read in from the  "./data/features.txt".
+Using the column descriptions from features, and an index variable(mean_and_std_Indices), the dataset mergedData is updated to only include columns relevant to Mean and Standard_deviation.
-The variable features is read in from the  "./data/features.txt" - Only the columns that are relevant to mean and standard deviation are extracted from mergedData using an index variable.
+66 columns that are relevant to Mean and Standard deviation are preserved.

-The names of the columns are cleaned up to remove Parentheses and hyphens. 'mean' and 'std' are changed to 'Mean' and 'Std' respectively- this changes were intended to improve readability of the output file.
+The column names of mergedData are updated to remove Parentheses and hyphens. 'mean' and 'std' are changed to 'Mean' and 'Std' respectively- these changes were intended to improve readability of the output file.

 ### Step 3: Use descriptive activity names to name the activities in the data set

 The variable activity is read from "./data/activity_labels.txt" mergedLabel is updated to the appropriate activity_labels.
 The column name of mergedLabel is changed to "ActivityName"

 ### Step 4: Appropriately labels the data set with descriptive variable names.

 The column name of mergedSubject is changed to "SubjectId"

-The mergedSubject, mergedLabel and mergedData (representing subjects,activity and sensor data respectively)  are combined into one datasetcalled combinedData, using the cbind function in the following order (mergedSubject, mergedLabel, mergedData)
+The mergedSubject, mergedLabel and mergedData (representing subjects,activity and sensor data respectively)  are combined into one dataset called combinedData, using the cbind function in the following order (mergedSubject, mergedLabel, mergedData)

 ### Step5: From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

-A variable, idList is initialized with the column indices foris columns(SubjectId and ActivityName) from combinedData A variable, variable list is initialized with the column indices for the variables present in combinedData
+A variable, idList is initialized with the column indices for id columns(SubjectId and ActivityName) for combinedData A variable, variable list is initialized with the column indices for the variables present in combinedData

 A variable, meltedData is created from combinedData using the id & variable indices above The variable tidy_data_averages is created by casting meltedData (grouping by SubjectId & ActivityName, and calculating the mean for each of the other 66 variables)

+30 subjects, with 6 activities each - and 66 variables results in a data set of dimension (180 * 68) for this specific data set.

 The variable tidy_data_averages is written to a text file "./data/tidy_data_averages.txt" using the write.table function